ZicklePop/melkat-blog/src/content/posts/glowing-up.md

 My memories of being a kid are basically all Nickelodeon shows in some form.
 I look back fondly on them.
 In my late teens I found a way to revisit some of these shows through [publicly available internet data](https://nyan.lol/@zicklepop/112609986890748740).
 They didn't hold up to what I had felt watching them as a kid.
 It disappointed me quite a bit.

-> "I know it's scary.
-That's part of it."
+> I know it's scary.
+That's part of it.

 Most of the things I've mentioned have an obvious connection that a very specific type of shithead would make quickly in order to try to shame me.
 You see, I couldn't have the girlhood I desired, but I got to experience it through the media I consumed.
 Is it the same?
 No, but it's what I had available and it felt safe.